Stories

 Recent initiatives include expanding a collaboration with CDFIs to invest in developers of color and the creation of Business Access Advisors and Access Home.

-In 2021, U.S. Bank launched U.S. Bank Access Commitment™, a long-term approach to help build wealth while redefining how we serve racially diverse communities and provide more opportunities for employees.
+In 2021, U.S. Bank launched U.S. Bank Access Commitment™, a long-term approach to help close the wealth gap.

 • Expanding a collaboration with Community Development Financial Institutions (CDFI)s to invest in developers of color.
 KMW Communities, which is developing low- and moderate-income housing across Chicago, knows firsthand the important role CDFIs play.